If you love hi-fi gear, you’re not gonna love this…

 Qualifications

-I have an Honours Degree in Science and a Post-Graduate Diploma in Science Education from one of the best universities in the Southern Hemisphere.
-I taught higher science as a science specialist for 15 years.
-I mentored/trained thousands of pre-service secondary teachers, as a mentor teacher and later at Curtin University.
-I’ve run Liquid Audio for around 15 years now.
+For reference, I have an Honours Degree in Science and a Post-Graduate Diploma in Science Education from one of the best universities in the Southern Hemisphere.
+I was a specialist secondary science teacher for 15 years, worked for the Department of Education, mentored/trained thousands of pre-service secondary teachers, as a mentor teacher and later at Curtin University.
+I’ve run Liquid Audio for around 15 years.

 Cheap = Expensive